landaudiogo/cc-tutorials-2023/kafka/README.md

 We will make use of our producer from before with the added code that includes a key on each message.
-The key value increments everytime we write a new message to try and make it go to different topics.
+The key value increments everytime we write a new message to try and make it go to different partitions.

 ```python
 # consumer_group/producer.py